Strictly Ballroom: Plot

-The pairing faces its first hurdle when Fife, attempting to prevent Scott from threatening the Dancesport status quo, arranges for his partnership with established Champion dancer Tina Sparkle (Sonia Kruger).
+The pairing faces its first hurdle when Fife, attempting to prevent Scott from threatening the Dancesport status quo, arranges for his partnership with established Champion dancer Tina Sparkle.
 When Shirley and Les hear the news, they are overjoyed.
 Fran, happening upon them exclaiming over their happiness about Scott's new dance partner, misunderstands initially and believes they have discovered that she and Scott have become partners.
 When she realises the truth, she leaves, devastated.
 Scott pursues her and, although she is hurt, entices her to dance backstage with him, and her anger is forgotten.
 However, several onlookers witness their dance, including Shirley and Les, who then do everything possible to persuade both Scott and Fran that the best way forward for all concerned is for Scott to forget about Fran and sign on as Tina Sparkle's partner.

 Fran, accused of damaging Scott's chances, reluctantly accedes and returns home crestfallen.
 Scott tells his mother he won't dance with Tina.
 He follows Fran home, where her overprotective Spanish father, Rico, discovers and challenges him.
 To appease Rico, Scott proposes a Paso Doble for the assembled company.
 Rico and Fran's grandmother Ya Ya demonstrate the proper Paso Doble technique and offer to teach the couple, who spend the next week training with Fran's family.

-However, Fife intervenes, telling Scott that Doug (his father) ruined his own career by dancing his own steps, which he has regretted ever since.
-Unwilling to upset his parents further, Scott finally decides to dance with Tina Sparkle.
+However, Fife intervenes, telling Scott that his father Doug, ruined his own career by dancing his own steps, which he has regretted ever since.
+Unwilling to upset his father and convinced to win the championship for him, Scott finally decides to remain "strictly ballroom", returning to Liz after Ken leaves her to dance with Tina Sparkle himself.
 During the competition, Doug explains to Scott that Fife lied: Fife had convinced Shirley to dance with Les instead of Doug so that Fife could win the competition.
-It is also revealed that Fife is plotting to sabotage Scott in favor of audience favorite, Ken.
-Scott runs after Fran and persuades her to dance with him.
+Scott runs after Fran and persuades her to dance with him, while his friend Wayne Burns and Wayne's partner Vanessa Cronin overhear Fife plotting to sabotage Scott in favour of audience favorite Ken.